Welcome to the Era of Insights

 Insights scale exists in 2 dimensions – the first is the “opportunity” and the second is the “ESV” – or the Enterprise Shopper View.

 The Opportunity is simple.
 It’s the “what” of the insight – it’s the business goal or outcome.
-While there are several dozen “opportunities” that we could discuss but to keep this article from becoming a book – we will focus on Churn Risk – simply defined as a likelihood of disengagement.
+While there are several dozen “opportunities” that we could discuss but to keep this article from becoming a book – we will focus on Churn Risk – simply defined as the likelihood of disengagement.

 The Enterprise Shopper View – defines the “where” of the Opportunity.
 In the example of churn, you will want to know if the churn event is in-store, on the website, or at your retail brand level.
 You may also want to know if that churn event is in a traditional consumable product, a season product line, or your spring product catalog release.